Jerrryyy/hodaielab_wiki/analyses/freesurfer.md

   In addition, you can add the source command to your ~/.bashrc file, so freesurfer will be loaded automatically everytime you open the Terminal.
 To do that, type

   ```scss
   sudo nano ~/.bashrc
   ```

-  ,press enter, then type your password.
+  Press enter, then type your password.
 You will see the _.bashrc_ source code in the editing mode.
 Scroll the file down and add following:
   ![.bashrc editing](.././Screenshots/nano_bashrc.png)

   Save changes and restart Ubuntu app.